jurgjn/yapc/README.md

                         Set final peak coordinates to the specified number of base pairs on either side of the concave region mode.
                         (default: None)
+  --pseudoreplicates    Use pseudoreplicates as implemented in modENCODE
+                        (Landt et al 2012; around Fig 7): for each condition, assess peak reproducibility in replicates and
+                        pseudoreplicates; report globalIDRs for the set with a larger number of peak calls (at IDR=0.001).
-  --recycle             Do not recompute (intermediate) output files if a file
-                        with the expected name is already present.
+                        Pseudoreplicates are specified as the 3rd and 4th file name after every condition. (default: False) --recycle             Do not recompute (intermediate) output files if a file with the expected name is already present.
 Enabling this can lead to funky behaviour e.g. in the case of a